 Getting into macro photography may be intimidating, but luckily today marks the release of a fantastic new resource to help you.
 Craft & Visions latest eBook is called Up Close.
 Its a guide to macro and close up photography written by Andrew S. Gibson.
 Andrew also wrote Beyond Thirds , Andes , The Magic of Black and White ( I , II , & III ), and The Evocative Image for Craft & Vision.
 He has also written several eBooks on his own, including one of my all time favorites: Square.

 Oh!
 Wanting to finally update the design for my steadfast website.
-Thoughts about the modern feel at https://afcsouthampton.com?
-Sincerely an excellent youth indoor soccer league based in Ontario that cares when necessary within the Ontario vicinity.
+Thoughts about the modern feel at http://the-bereavement-register.ca?
+Sincerely a delightful marketing company with heart when necessary within the Saskatchewan vicinity.
 Send a comment.
 Many thanks!

 Andrew is an excellent teacher; this eBook is not all technical terms or gear you should buy.
 Nor is it just filled with beautiful photographs.
 It is a well balanced combination of all of these.
 The eBook starts with the technical: clearing up misconceptions about sensor size and magnification.
 He goes on to talk about your options for macro equipment in great detail.
 Close up lenses, extension tubes, and even reverse mounting lenses to change your minimum focussing distance are all covered.
 Andrew shoots Canon and his equipment examples reflect this, however I still recommend the eBook to users of other camera systems.
 All of the Canon specific terminology is easily translatable.